Indonesia talks on coal exports postponed as scores of ships in limbo | Headlines

 - Indonesia

-Indonesian authorities said they would review the export suspension on Wednesday, which if prolonged could threaten energy security in some of the world's biggest economies.
-Asia's economic powerhouses China, India, Japan, and South Korea, together received 73% of Indonesian coal exports in 2021, ship-tracking data from Kpler showed.
+Amid high demand for electricity in winter, Japan's embassy in Jakarta on Wednesday urged the energy ministry to lift the export ban for high caloric coal, which is not used by local generators.
+"The sudden export ban has a serious impact on Japan's economic activities as well as people's daily life," the embassy said in a letter, adding at least five vessels already loaded should be given immediate departure permits.

-ICE Newcastle monthly coal futures also jumped sharply when trading resumed on Jan.
-4, registering their largest one-day gain since Nov.
-3 and topping $174 a tonne for the first time since October.
-Coal miners had been scheduled to meet Indonesian trade minister Muhammad Lutfi on Wednesday morning, but talks did not take place, officials at the Indonesian Coal Miners Association (ICMA) said.
-They said no new meeting time had been agreed.
-Ministry officials declined to comment.
+Japan imports approximately two million tonnes of coal per month from Indonesia, the embassy added.
+Asia's economic powerhouses China, India, Japan, and South Korea together received 73% of Indonesian coal exports in 2021, ship tracking data from Kpler showed.

-It was unclear why the meeting was postponed.
-Separately, State-Owned Enterprise (SOE) Minister Erick Thohir said his ministry, along with the energy ministry, planned to hold talks with state power company Perusahaan Listrik Negara (PLN) to review their coal supplies.
+SECURING SUPPLIES Separately, State-Owned Enterprise (SOE) Minister Erick Thohir said late Tuesday his ministry, along with the energy ministry, planned to hold talks with state power company Perusahaan Listrik Negara (PLN) to review their coal supplies.

-"We will clearly map out the condition in each coal power plant, so later on we won't find any more problems," Erick said late on Tuesday.
+"We will clearly map out the condition in each coal power plant, so later on we won't find any more problems," Erick said.
 The meeting with PLN might take place on Wednesday evening followed by talks between the energy ministry and miners, an official at the Energy and Mineral Resources Ministry said.

-The utility said as of Wednesday it has secured contracts for 13.9 million tonnes of coal, but needed more to reach a safe stock level.
+The utility said as of Wednesday it has secured contracts for 13.9 million tonnes coal, but needed more to reach safe stock levels.
 During the impasse over exports, around 100 vessels either loading or waiting to load a total of around 5.9 million tonnes of coal have amassed near Indonesia's main coal ports off Kalimantan, Refinitiv data shows.
-This includes around 25 vessels waiting off the port of Samarinda and 27 off Taboo.
+This includes around 25 vessels waiting off the port of Samarinda and 27 off Taboneo.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)